skip to content

 Biography

-Paul Lehner is a Wellcome Trust Principal Research Fellow.
-His research programme focuses on the use of genome wide CRISPR genetic approaches to identify novel genes and intracellular pathways involved in virus:host interactions with a particular emphasis on epigenetic mechanisms of viral silencing.
-He is also a practising Infectious Diseases Physician at Addenbrooke's Hospital in Cambridge.
+Paul Lehner is the Sheila Joan Smith Professor of Immunology.
+His research focuses on the study of novel genes and intracellular pathways involved in virus:host interactions, with a particular emphasis on epigenetic mechanisms of viral silencing.
+His group discovered the human silencing hub (HUSH) complex – an epigenetic transcriptional repressor complex which provides genome-wide surveillance, defending the genome from retroelement attack.
+Paul is also an Infectious Diseases Physician.

 Research

-All life forms defend their genome against DNA invasion.
-Mammalian cells counteract this threat to cellular integrity through innate immune system activation (e.g. release of interferon).
-Cells also silence the incoming DNA, prior to transcription.
-Indeed DNA silencing through chromatinisation likely represents the default pathway.
-Perversely, viruses not only introduce and replicate their nucleic acid, but recruit host machinery to enable replication.
-Persistent viral survival depends on their ability to evade immune recognition, as well recognized with interferon antagonism, but less well realized in the context of DNA silencing.
+All life forms need to defend their genome against DNA invasion as it threatens their integrity.
+Mammalian cells counteract this threat by silencing incoming DNA, prior to transcription.
+Indeed, DNA silencing through chromatinisation likely represents the default pathway.
+Perversely, viruses not only introduce and replicate their nucleic acid, but recruit host machinery to enable their replication.
+Persistent viral survival depends on their ability to evade immune recognition, as seen with both interferon antagonism and DNA silencing.

-We use genetic and proteomic technologies to understand different mechanisms of DNA silencing and how viruses usurp and overcome these pathways.
-For example we recently discovered the HUSH epigenetic repressor complex which silences incoming lentiviruses like HIV.
-Remarkably HUSH also silences endogenous mobile retrotransposons like LINE-1 elements, which make up 17% of our genome.
-Our work provides unique insight into chromatin regulation and potential opportunities for manipulating these pathways.
+Our group uses genetic and proteomic technologies to understand different mechanisms of DNA silencing and to determine how viruses overcome these pathways.
+Prominent among our discoveries was identification of the HUSH epigenetic repressor complex.
+HUSH silences incoming retroviruses as well as endogenous mobile retrotransposons (LINE-1 elements), which make up >17% of our genome.
+Our work provides unique insight into chromatin regulation and opportunities for manipulating these pathways.